ParisSakkoulas/Web-Research-Profile-Management/README.md

 Key Features:

-Streamlined Publication Management: Our application simplifies the process of adding publications and managing associated information.
+Publication Management: Our application simplifies the process of adding publications and managing associated information.
 Users can input their publications effortlessly using their names, surnames, or specific publication details, ensuring hassle-free data entry.

 Automated Publication Retrieval: Harnessing the power of technology, our application automatically fetches user publications from renowned online sources, saving valuable time and effort.